 Ambergris Caye is the largest of the Belize islands and is located in the northeast part of the country sharing its northern border with Mexico.
 The island’s location on the Meso American Barrier Reef provides for superb diving, fishing, snorkeling and boating.
 Ambergris Caye is approximately 25 miles long with only one town (San Pedro Town) located on the east coast 5.5 miles from the southern tip.
 The island is the main tourist destination in Belize and is easily accessible via 20 minute flight or 1 hour boat ride from Belize City (35 miles) or the International Airport.

-The roads on the island are paved in the town core, two miles south and one mile north to the cut (river connecting ocean and lagoon) which separates the northern portion of the island.
-A bridge across the cut connects the north side but road travel can sometimes be a challenge after severe rains.
+The roads on the island are paved in the town core, two miles south and 3 miles north of the cut (river connecting ocean and lagoon) which separates the northern portion of the island.
+A bridge across the cut connects the north side but road travel beyond the pavement can sometimes be a challenge after severe rains.
 South of the pavement the roads are generally in good condition, but during severe weather they can also become a challenge.
+The road extends all the way to 9 miles north of town.

 - Electricity: 5 miles south of town, 13 miles north of town